jingaprilzhang/OnTheMap/README.md

 # OnTheMap
-Udacity iOS NanoDegree Project 3
+Udacity iOS Developer Nanodegree Project 3

 Created an app with a map that shows information posted by other students with three view controllers: Log View, Map and Table Tabbed View and Information Posting View.